Are you wondering what kind of tea to use for kombucha? Can we make herbal kombucha?

 In terms of how the fermented versions of the teas tasted, this was only researched in one of these experiments – the paper which compared Mexian Laurel and River Red Gum.
 The researchers got a panel to taste-test the results, and the fermented product compared favorably to the original, but people still didn’t really like it as much as ‘real’ kombucha although it was pretty close.

-We also know from these Chinese studies that I discussed previously that you can make a mix of known medicinal herbs, combine them with normal tea, and brew kombucha from them, and that this Chinese Herbal Kombucha has got anti-viral properties that has been successfully used in animal husbandry settings.
+These studies don’t address that directly, but we do know from these Chinese antiviral kombucha studies that I discussed previously that you can make a mix of known medicinal herbs, combine them with normal tea, and brew kombucha from them.
+Those scientists called this Chinese Herbal Kombucha and showed that it could be used as an anti-viral with farm animals.

 Well, it basically means that there is no one size fits all answer.
 Fermenting a herbal tonic with kombucha will not always improve the drink, and sometimes it will make it worse.
 All we can say is that it will change it somehow.